 News & Announcements

-At Sand Creek, there may be short segments of trail closed for work, but these will not affect the entire trail system.
-All other Conservation District trails are open.
+All conservation areas and trails are open, including Sand Creek.
 For Sand Creek trail availability, you may also call the Sand Creek Trail Conditions Hotline at (217) 421-7493.

 Explore articles and studies that highlight the physical and emotional benefits of spending time in nature.
 Read More >

-Conservation Areas are open 7am to sunset, every day of the year.
+Conservation Areas are open 7am to sunset, every day of the year (pending “Trail Conditions” above).
 Pets are welcome, but must be leashed at all times.